 In the past few years, the U.S. government began to require that all auto carriers maintain tracking devices that record how long drivers have been working.
 This regulation, known as the ELD mandate, was instituted in an attempt to avoid accidents by exhausted and overworked drivers.
 While the safety implications are undoubtedly positive effects of this mandate, it does come with downsides: labor costs tend to increase and deliveries can take longer.

-It seems likely that this mandate will remain in place, but the increased delivery time and labor costs may be able to be offset by new technology and automation, also discussed in this article.
+It seems likely that this mandate will remain in place.
+However, the increased delivery time and labor costs are offset by new technology and automation.

 Specific Trends Related to Covid-19

 The new attention paid to health and disease avoidance has implications far and wide in the shipping industry.
-While many professionals were able to work from home or were mandated to shelter-in-place at the height of the pandemic, those in the shipping industry had no such ability.
+Many professionals were able to work from home or were mandated to shelter-in-place at the height of the pandemic.
+Unfortunately, those in the shipping industry had no such ability.
 Their jobs were essential and had to continue, no matter what.

-As a result, it became critical that everyone in the shipping industry eliminated face-to-face interactions whenever possible and that drivers avoided contact with other people when traveling through areas with high infection rates.
-This meant that, at times, drivers had to change their plans and methods in order to maintain Covid-compliance.
+As a result, it became critical that everyone in the shipping industry eliminated face-to-face interactions whenever possible.
+Additionally, that drivers avoided contact with other people when traveling through areas with high infection rates.
+This meant that, at times, drivers had to change their plans and methods in order to maintain Covid compliance.

 It’s impossible to say what the future will hold for the shipping industry as a whole, and even more so for the trucking segment.
-However, in order to move forward in the most advantageous way possible is to pay attention to trends as these are tell-tale signs of how the industry is reacting or going to react to certain changes.
+However, in order to move forward in the most advantageous way is to pay attention to trends.
+Industry trends are tell-tale signs of how the industry is reacting or going to react to certain changes.

 Want to learn about the services that Redwood has to offer that may help with your shipping needs?
 Reach out to us here and schedule a free consultation.